yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 # Acknowledgement

-I must thank to "@hardmaru" to encourage me to write this blog.
+I must thank to @hardmaru to encourage me to write this blog.
 I also thank to @fchollet to help me on the weight initialization in Keras and @edersantana his post on Keras and reinforcement learning which really help me to understand it.